UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UTSA and its opponents have combined to put up more than 53.5 points in four of six games this season.
+- UTSA and its opponents have gone over the current 54-point total in four of six games (66.7%) this season.

 UTSA Stats and Trends

+- In UTSA's six games this year, it has five wins against the spread.

-- The Roadrunners have been favored by 18.5 points or more two times this season and covered the spread in one of them.
+- The Roadrunners have covered the spread once this season when favored by 18.5 points or more (in two chances).

-- UTSA's games this year have gone over the total in two out of six opportunities (33.3%).

-- In games that UTSA piles up over 445 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that UTSA amasses over 445 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Roadrunners have seven giveaways this season, while the Owls have seven takeaways .

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.